india-ultimate/sotg-accreditation-tracker/README.md

 1. Git clone this repo
 1. Install all requirements in the repo using `pip install -r requirements.txt`.
    We recommend using a `virtualenv` for development.
+1. Once you have the requirements installed, you can run the app using `python manage.py runserver`.
+1. To work on some of the login based views, you need to have a local user account if you don't have a Ultimate Central keys set in the environment.
+You can create a superuser account using `python manage.py createsuperuser`.

 ## Deploying changes on Heroku
 Once you have made changes to the local repo, deploying your changes to Heroku